Skip to main content

 The reliability of indicator metrics produced by the SOSCHI framework is crucial, given that the main purpose is to be suitable for official statistics production.

-Official statistics are the format in which a National Statistical Office, or other analytical teams in government, communicates statistical outputs to the public and other government bodies (including policy makes) to inform and make decisions.
+Official statistics are the format in which a National Statistical Office, or other analytical teams in government, communicates statistical outputs to the public and other government bodies (including policy makers) to inform and make decisions.

 Key characteristics of an official statistic include its relevance, accessibility, and statistical quality to accurately and timely inform users.
-Please see the SOSCHI Framework Report, section 5.2: Statistical quality for more information on the quality assurance processes used in the development of the framework and R package.
+Please see the SOSCHI Framework Report, section 5.2: Statistical quality for more information on the quality assurance processes used in the development of the framework and R package .

 The following sections of the indicator methods documents will also provide users with guidance to support their interpretation of results, and explain any potential limitations: